 This week, we’ve been riffing about our travel pet peeves and trading great OMG! moments with brown girls who’ve traversed the globe.
-So, when we heard Kimberly Reyes’ tales of voluntourism in Ghana and some of her own peeves fueled by the culturally-insensitive moments she experienced, we wanted her to share.
+So, when we heard Kimberly Reyes’ tales of voluntourism in Ghana and some of her own peeves fueled by the culturally-insensitive moments she experienced at the hands of other volunteers, we wanted her to share.

-Kim offers us a list of 15 things white travelers should never do or say when visiting the brown continent.
-But, since it really speaks to a need for more thoughtful communication and a healthy dose of cultural sensitivity, we think her list applies to all of us.
-Any time we enter a culture that’s very different than our own, we need to check ourselves and ask, “Where is my spirit of travel?”
+Kim offers us a list of 15 things she believes white travelers should never do or say when visiting the brown continent.
+But, since her list really speaks to a need for more thoughtful communication and a healthy dose of cultural sensitivity, we think it applies to all of us, regardless of our culture of origin.
+Any time we enter a culture that’s very different than our own, we must check ourselves and ask, “Where is my spirit of travel?”

 1. Don’t ask the black volunteer if she’s ever done anything funky with her hair or if her hair is real … especially not within 20 minutes of meeting her.

 2. Don’t whisper when talking about money or expensive items when “locals” walk in the room as if you’re talking about cancer.
 They aren’t rabid dogs.
 Knowing you have a few measly dollars doesn’t mean they’ll rob you, or that they’re even listening to your conversation.
 On that note, if you’re running short on cash don’t immediately panic and assume someone stole your money before you even check your belongings to see if you’ve misplaced it.

 3. Don’t roll up your window when an African man walks by.

 4. If you have an appointment, don’t act as if a local’s time is less important than yours because they are “slower” anyway.

 5. Don’t assume you HAVE to tip everyone who helps you, sometimes it’s just insulting.
 Take every situation as it comes.